We may earn affiliate commissions for the recommended products. Learn more.

 Passwd Autofill Browser Extension

-To autofill your password, you need to install the Passwd Autofill Browser Extension, which is only available on Google Chrome on a desktop device.
+To autofill your password, you need to install the Passwd Autofill Browser Extension, which is available on Google Chrome, Edge, and Firefox.

-The Passwd Autofill Browser Extension being used to login to Disney+
+The Passwd Autofill Browser Extension being used to login to Amazon

-I’ll be honest, the extension is not the best.
+I’ll be honest.
+The extension is not the best.
 It lets you copy and paste your information to your current website or enable automatic autofill.
 However, autofill does not work if you have more than one password saved for a website.
-The only way to autofill is instantly, which can be risky on well-designed phishing websites.
-Overall, I found the extension very underwhelming.
+Since the only way to autofill is instantly, this can be frustrating if you have multiple logins on a single website.

 Passwd customer support